dfennell42/Delafossite-Workflow/README.md

 **Options**:

 * `-n, --no-show-image`: Do not display plot in X11 window after running command.
-* `-c, --custom-sigma`: Use custom value for Gaussian smearing.
-Default is 1.5
 * `--help`: Show this message and exit.

 ## `wf submit`